seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Dylan:** I can't remember exactly how we got onto this visual metaphor breakthrough, but essentially we were postulating that, &quot;Hey, gaming at the time was all client-server, surely it would make sense to have some sort of peer-to-peer distributed model&quot;, do you remember that?

 **Sean:** Yeah, I do.
 I think I remember the conversation.
 Because you and I and Ronan were running Phorest.
 I think you guys were full time.
-I was part time.
+I was part-time.
 We did our management meetings on a Saturday in Ronan's apartment, Wintergarden, which was our official headquarters because he had the poshest sounding address.
 I think you had done your undergrad dissertation on the games industry.
 And you had looked a lot at *Havok*, which was a Trinity College spin out at the time.
 And Steve was one of my former lecturers and their staff were people correcting my lab assignments as an undergrad.

 **Sean:** At the end of one of those sessions, you asked a question: &quot;Sean, the kind of stuff you're doing in your PhD.
 Is there anything kind of networky that we could do something kind of like Havok with?&quot;